Amlyze/api-integration-documentation/Soap/operation/CRYPTO_EXCHANGE/CRYPTO_EXCHANGE_Fields.md

 In any type of operation between two or more parties, one of the parties is always the customer.
 The other party(ies) are called counterparties.
 Every possible operation with its own mandatory and possible fields is provided below.

 ---
+## CRYPTO Conditions
+* Crypto_exchange occurs for intra-customer transactions between distinct currency accounts held by the same individual
+* Field <b>"Action"</b> with value `UPDATE` → is not possible for operations

+## CRYPTO WorkFlow
+* Creating a new operation → value for a field <b>"SourceOfRiskLevel"</b> is `EVALUATE`
+* An operation that took place in the past → value for a field <b>"SourceOfRiskLevel"</b> is `IMPORT`
+* If during `EVALUATE`, case was generated → Human decision is required
+---
 # CRYPTO_EXCHANGE
+Crypto_exchange occurs for intra-customer transactions between distinct currency accounts held by the same individual

 <table>
     <thead>